-- How the customer became aware of your company (web search, newspaper ads, word of mouth, etc.)
+- How the customer became aware of your company (web search, social media, newspaper ads, word of mouth, etc.)

 Customer Personal Profile

-This type of information is normally obtained over time as you grow relationships with customers.
+This type of CRM information is normally obtained over time as you grow relationships with customers.

-- Method of payment (Paypal, cash, check, credit card).
+- Method of payment (Paypal, cash, check, debit or credit card)

-- If purchases made on credit, details of credit terms and history of credit payments.
+- If purchases are made on credit, details of credit terms and history of credit payments

 - Response to ad campaigns, promotions, etc.

-This information is very useful for analytical purposes.
+This CRM information is very useful for analytical purposes.
 For example, salespeople can examine the frequency of purchases by a customer and send out reminders.
-Purchase behavior can also be used to tailoring product offerings to suit customer preferences.
-Customer responses to ad campaigns and promotions is can be used to fine tuning your marketing strategy.
+Purchase behavior can also be used to tailor product offerings to suit customer preferences.
+Customer responses to ad campaigns and promotions can be used to fine tune your marketing strategy.
 Credit payment history can be useful when issues of late payment arise.

 - How does the customer normally get in touch?
 Do they prefer email, text, or phone communication?
 Do they promptly return phone calls, text messages, or emails?